kubedb/docs/docs/guides/zookeeper/concepts/opsrequest.md

 - `ReconfigureTLS`
 - `Restart`

-> You can perform only one type of operation on a single `ZooKeeperOpsRequests` CR.
-For example, if you want to update your database and scale up its replica then you have to create two separate `ZooKeeperOpsRequests`.
-At first, you have to create a `ZooKeeperOpsRequests` for updating.
-Once it is completed, then you can create another `ZooKeeperOpsRequests` for scaling.
+> You can perform only one type of operation on a single `ZooKeeperOpsRequest` CR.
+For example, if you want to update your database and scale up its replica then you have to create two separate `ZooKeeperOpsRequest`.
+At first, you have to create a `ZooKeeperOpsRequest` for updating.
+Once it is completed, then you can create another `ZooKeeperOpsRequest` for scaling.

 > Note: There is an exception to the above statement.
 It is possible to specify both `spec.configuration` & `spec.verticalScaling` in a OpsRequest of type `VerticalScaling`.